RasaHQ/spaCy-integration-demo/readme.md

 It is maintained by Vincent D. Warmerdam, Research Advocate as [Rasa](https://rasa.com/).

+# spaCy & Rasa

+In this guide we're going to show you how you can get a custom spaCy model working inside of Rasa on your local machine.

 ## Install

 To install everything you need simply run;